taywil612/TaylorPortfolio/README.md

 - Enterprise Architecture, for creating different types of software models and diagrams
 - Jenkins, a continuous software integration tool
-- Bitvise SSH client and WinSCP
+- Bitvise SSH client and WinSCP, for working with different servers
 - Eclispe IDE, for java implementation
+- Docker, for working with different operating systems
+- Oracle VM Virtualbox, for creating and implementing proxy servers to test security measures of different mobile applications
+-

 **Here are some classes where the projects found in this repository are from....**